michaelbarton/bioinformatics-zen/content/markup/data/deriving-biological-meaning-from-principal-components-analysis.markdown

 Here you can see that data forms a noisy V shape.
 Imagine that you drew a line through each arm of the V, you would get two sets of data.
-Therefore, we might assume that there are two different distributions of carapace to rear width ratio.
+Therefore, we might assume that there are two different distributions of the ratio of carapace to rear width.
 We can test this by plotting the density of the crabs according to this ratio

 <%= image(amzn('/principal_components_analysis/second_component_density.png')) %>

 There are two peaks, with some overlap.
-So the biological meaning of the second component is largely picking up the difference in ratios of rear and carapace widths.
+So the biological meaning of the second component is shows up the difference in ratios of rear and carapace widths.
 What this means, I'll examine later .

 Looking at the third component, again this is discriminating, the most extreme values are carapace width and body depth.
 Plotting these, we get this figure.